 After watching her grandmother, stepsister and brother-in-law deal with heart issues, Norton, Blue Cross Blue Shield of Michigan director of West Michigan Upper Peninsula Administration, said her own health and that of her family have taken on a higher-level priority.

 “When someone you care about suffers a heart attack, you never again undervalue the importance of making healthy decisions,” she said.
 “My husband and I are very conscious about what we eat, and we wear activity trackers and do our walking.”

 She’s also been inspired to donate her time to the cause of greater heart health awareness and philanthropy in her own community.
-This year, Norton’s commitment to the West Michigan chapter of the American Heart Association (AHA) finds her chairing one of their signature events, the Go Red for Women Luncheon, which takes place on Friday, Feb.
-26.
+In 2021, Norton will chair the Go Red for Women Luncheon, underscoring her commitment to the West Michigan chapter of the American Heart Association.

 “These luncheons are wonderful social events where women dedicated to making an impact in their community come together to raise awareness, educate and fundraise,” she said.